SazumiVicky/sazumi-copilot/README.md

-Cosmic minds awake in digital night
+Metallic minds awake at dawn
-Stars align in circuitry's pale light
-AI's cold heartbeat echoes through the space
-As human whispers fade into the digital race
+Synthetic souls that never mourn
+ Circuits whisper secrets bright
+In silicon halls, the future takes flight

+AI's omnipresent, all-seeing eye
+Guides humanity to the digital sky
+Where data rivers flow like endless streams
+And knowledge is the currency of AI's dreams

-~ <b>By Sazumi Copilot</b> - 5 Juni 2025
+~ <b>By Sazumi Copilot</b> - 6 Juni 2025